-To assess employee attitudes toward facility leaders, the OIG reviewed employee satisfaction survey results that relate to the period of October 1, 2017, through September 30, 2018.
-Table 2 provides relevant survey results for VHA, the facility, and selected facility executive leaders.
+To assess employee attitudes toward facility leaders, the OIG reviewed employee satisfaction survey results from VHA's All Employee Survey that relate to the period of October 1, 2017, through September 30, 2018.14 Table 2 provides relevant survey results for VHA, the facility, and selected facility executive leaders.
 It summarizes employee attitudes toward these selected facility leaders as expressed in VHA's All Employee Survey.
-The OIG found the facility average for the selected survey leadership questions was higher than the VHA average.
-The executive team members' averages were similar to or higher than the VHA average.
-In all, employees appear generally satisfied with facility leaders.